Jess VanderWier

 Sleep pressure is a biological response in our body that builds up during the day while we are awake.
 As sleep pressure builds, we become more and more tired.

 As children grow, their bodies can tolerate being awake for longer periods of time; it takes longer for their sleep pressure to build.
 This means the time between waking up and going back to sleep gradually increases.
-That period of time awake is called a “wake window”.
+That period of time awake is called a “wake window.”

 Wake windows will help you determine if your child has the right amount of sleep pressure to fall asleep.
-See below for guidelines for children ages 1-12 years old.

 Age (Years) | Approximate # of Hours of Sleep Per Day | Suggested Wake Window |